zold-io/wts.zold.io/README.md

 ```

 You will get `302`
 response no matter what.
-The body of the response will
+The `X-Zold-Job` header of the response will
 contain the ID of the job, which is executed on the server.
 Later,
-you can check the status of the job via the `/job` entry point.
+you can check the status of the job via the `/job` entry point, using its ID.

 There are more entry points: